 Many publications are openly available for free viewing at the website of their publisher.
 In the case of commercial publishers, this open access model often requires the author or funder to pay the publisher an article publication charge (APC) up front.
 Learn more about who pays and other ways to make your work freely available to readers.

-Open Humanities Press, the University of Michigan Press, and Springer are just a few of the publishers that are now publishing open access ebooks.
+UC Press, Open Humanities Press, and Springer are just a few of the publishers that are now publishing open access ebooks.
 Some are free online but also available for purchase in print.
 Some are open access immediately; others become open access after a period of being restricted for sale only.
-You can find more of them at the Directory of Open Access Books.
+You can find thousands of them at the Directory of Open Access Books (DOAB).

 eScholarship publishes open access books for University of California departments, research units, and publishing programs.
 Open access UC book series include:

 - Perspectives in Medical Humanities (UC Medical Humanities Consortium)